Pemzo Capsules is a brand of medicine containing the active ingredient omeprazole.

 Keep it where young children cannot reach it.
 A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.

-If your doctor tells you to stop taking PEMZO or the capsules have passed their expiry date, ask your pharmacist what to do with any tablets you have left over.
+If your doctor tells you to stop taking PEMZO OMEPRAZOLE or the tablets have passed their expiry date, ask your pharmacist what to do with any tablets you have left over.

-PEMZO has an opaque yellow cap and body capsule containing off-white to cream-white spherical pellets.
+PEMZO OMEPRAZOLE is an opaque yellow cap and body capsule containing off-white to cream-white spherical pellets.

 Each bottle or carton (in blisters) contains 30 capsules.